nockieboy/gpu/README.md

 ## Acknowledgments

-* *BrianHG* - thanks for your support, without which I'd still be struggling to get colour bars to display!
 * Inspirational advice and tips from the many users of the eevBlog forums, including *jhpadjustable*, *berni*, *asmi* and many others